khueile/flask-mysql/README.md

 ```

 ## Stage 2: Add Kubernetes
-After adding the .yaml files, the application will now consist of 2 deployments and 2 services:
+After adding the .yaml files under k8s directory, the application will now consist of 2 deployments and 2 services:
 - flask-deployment for the flask app
 - mysql-deployment for the mysql database
 - flask-service is a NodePort service that exposes the flask-deployment to allow us to interact with the Flask application from outside the cluster
 - mysql-service is a ClusterIP service that allows the flask app side to read from and write to mysql side.

-Note: At this point, I found that Docker, Docker Desktop, Docker Hub all integrate super well with each other, so I ended up just going with these tools for Kubernetes cluster set up and hosting images, instead of minikube and jfrog.
+Note: At this point, I found that Docker, Docker Desktop, Docker Hub all integrate super well with each other, so I ended up just going with these tools for Kubernetes cluster set up and hosting images, instead of minikube and jfrog's artifactory.

 To create the cluster on MacOS host:
 - Download Docker Desktop